azavea/tilegarden/README.md

  2. An API Gateway API that acts as an endpoint and routes HTTP requests to the lambda function.
  3. A CloudFront distribution that acts as a proxy in order to circumvent some issues that API Gateway has serving image content.

+ * Specify your map in a map configuration file and place it in [`src/tiler/src/config/`](src/tiler/src/config/) (where you can find pre-existing examples).
+[A full specification for Carto's .mml format can be found here.](https://cartocss.readthedocs.io/en/latest/mml.html)
- * First, specify your production credentials and lambda function settings in `.env`.
+ * Specify your production credentials and lambda function settings in `.env`.
 The following variables are required:
    * `AWS_PROFILE`: the name of the AWS user profile you want to deploy your project as.
 You may have this set already in your environment, otherwise you'll want to set it to one of the names of the sets of credentials specified in `~/.aws/credentials`.
 Defaults to “default”.
    * `PROJECT_NAME`: the name of your project.
 This must be unique among the functions you currently have deployed to AWS Lambda.
    * `PROD_TILEGARDEN_*`: the credentials necessary to connect to your production database.